bm2-lab/iGWOS/README.md

 iGWOS is designed for the optimal genome-wide off-target sites (OTS) prediction by integrating the available OTS prediction tools in a complementary way. iGWOS integrates OTS prediction tools with an Adaboost framework, supports conventional NGG-PAM OTS prediction with mismatches up to 6 in human species.

-Predict CRISPR/Cas9-induced off-target cleavage sites by integrating distinct OTS prediction tools (CRISPRoff, uCRISPR, DeepCRISPR, CFD, MIT, CROP-IT and CCTop).
+iGWOS searches the candidate off-target sites with Cas-OFFinder and predict CRISPR/Cas9-induced off-target cleavage sites by integrating distinct OTS prediction tools (CRISPRoff, uCRISPR, DeepCRISPR, CFD, MIT, CROP-IT and CCTop).
 The genome encode way can be referred to DeepCRISPR (https://github.com/bm2-lab/DeepCRISPR)

-By inputting the gRNA(s) sequence file and related restrictions, iGWOS precisely predicts the genome-wide OTS list of given gRNAs with specificity scores, and visualizes the genome-wide off-target profile with a Circos plot.
-The iGWOS_score of a off-target site denotes its cleavage probability.
+By inputting the gRNA(s) sequence file and related restrictions, iGWOS precisely predicts the genome-wide OTS list of given gRNAs, and visualizes the top 200 risky genome-wide off-target profile with a Circos plot.
+The iGWOS score of a off-target site denotes its cleavage probability.

 ## Requirement
+* Docker==18.09.6
 * python==3.7
 * pandas==0.20.1
 * numpy==1.14.5